Heuzi/C-NN-CDH/README.md

 ## Introduction

-The code contains everything you need to conduct the experiment to compare the accuracy and balanced accuracy of following systems:
+The code contains everything you need to conduct the experiment, described in paper Case-based Classification using Neural Network Based Case Adaptation, to compare the accuracy and balanced accuracy of following systems:

 1-NN, 3-NN, neural network, normal C-CDH, C-NN-CDH, EAC-NN-CDH, C2C-NN-CDH.